SerCL63/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository contains the following files:

-README.md, this file, which gives a general description of the data set. tidy_data.txt, which contains the data set CodeBook.md, which describes the data set's contents run_analysis.R, an R script that created the data set
+-README.md, this file, which gives a general description of the data set.

+-tidy_data.txt, which contains the data set

+-CodeBook.md, which describes the data set's contents

+-run_analysis.R, an R script that created the data set

-#Study design
+# Study design

 The Human Activity Recognition Using Smartphones Data Set had the source data for this project.
 This data was originally obtained in the following manner: